StephenCleary/ArcDb/README.md

 - Folio Offsets (FO) are 32-bit numbers that are folio-sized.
 This results in a maximum Database size of 4294967296 * 8192 = 35184372088832 bytes, or 32 TB.
   - This is an acceptable limitation for an embedded relational database.
   - The actual amount of user data stored will be less, due to metadata and relational structure overheads.

+## Comparison with SQLite

+SQLite is currently the most common embedded relational database.
+ArcDb has several design differences with the out-of-the-box SQLite experience:

+- Static typing instead of dynamic typing.
+- Foreign keys are always enforced.
+- No manual/periodic vacuuming or other maintenance tasks are necessary.